jackisrong/lyfestyle-tracker/README.md

-# lyfestyle-tracker
+# LyfeStyle Fitness Tracker
-CPSC 304 Introduction to Relational Databases Project
+A CPSC 304 Introduction to Relational Databases Project